-Usually there is a specific period of the year that your Floating Week can be used.
+Usually, there is a specific period of the year that your Floating Week can be used.
 This requires you to make a reservation for your resort for a week within your assigned floating period.
 If you do not make your reservation soon enough, there is a possibility that all the units will be taken for the week you are requesting, and you will have to look at a different week.
 We suggest that if you buy or rent a timeshare with a floating week, be prepared to book your reservation well in advance.

 Rotating Timeshare Weeks

 Some resorts have gone to a Rotating week schedule.
 This type of ownership rotates the week you own each year based on a fixed year schedule.
-For example: if you are on a 3 year rotation and you have week 9, the following year you will have week 26.
-The third year of your rotation will be for week 43 and the fourth year you would go back to week 9.
+For example: if you are on a 3-year rotation and you have week 9, the following year you will have week 26.
+The third year of your rotation will be for week 43 and in the fourth year you would go back to week 9.

 Deeded timeshare or Right to Use